apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 The auto-delete feature does not work with composite or wildcard destinations. it also does not work with topics or durable subscriptions.

+### Temporary Destinations

+Temporary destinations are typically used to receive response messages in a request/response messaging exchange.
+A temporary destination can only be consumed by a subscription created on the connection which is associated with the temporary destination.
+Once the connection is closed, all associated temporary destinations are removed.
+Temporary destinations are prefixed with:

+* `/temp-queue/` - For temporary queues.
+Has the same delivery semantics as queues.
+* `/temp-topic/` - For temporary topics.
+It has the same delivery semantics of topics.

+In a request/response scenario, you would first subscribe to the temporary topic:

+    SUBSCRIBE
+    id:mysub
+    destination:/temp-queue/example

+    ^@

+Then you would send a request with the reply-to header set to the temporary destination.
+Example:

+    SEND
+    destination:/queue/PO.REQUEST
+    reply-to:/temp-queue/example

+    PO145
+    ^@

+The consumer receiving the request will receive a message similar to:

+    MESSAGE
+    subscription:foo
+    reply-to:/queue/temp.default.23.example
+    destination:/queue/PO.REQUEST
+    reply-to:/temp-queue/example

+    PO145

+Notice that the reply-to` header value is updated from a temporary destination name to normal destination name.
+The subscription servicing he requests should respond to the updated destination value (`/queue/temp.default.23.example` in the example above).

+Temporary destination names actually map to normal queues and topics.
+They just have a `temp.<broker_id>.<connection_id>.` prefix.
+Any destination which starts with `temp.` has a security policy which only allows the connection which created it to subscribe from it.
+These destinations are also auto deleted once the connection is closed.

 ### Destination Wildcards

 We support destination wildcards to easily subscribe to multiple destinations